DevaWinner/wira-practice/README.md

-# wira-practice
-This is a practice repo
+This is a Practice session

+Roll Call

+1. Aniekan Winner Anietie